BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

   * Participants should have a basic knowledge of System administration and be familiar with configuring Apache, nginx, etc.
+  * know git/github
-  * Basic knowledge of crypto will help.
+  * a basic knowledge of crypto will help.

 # Motivation